-PhD study whilst managing a disability, chronic illness or learning difficulty can be challenging.
+PhD study while managing a disability, chronic illness or learning difficulty can be challenging.
 But you might be surprised how many people do so successfully.
 Or at how much support for disabled students is available from universities, funders and other sources.

 This guide will help you if you’re considering a PhD, but worried that a pre-existing medical condition may make it more difficult.

-It contains information on applying for a PhD with a disability and advice for managing the day to day undertaking of your research project.
+It contains information on applying for a PhD with a disability and advice for managing the day-to-day undertaking of your research project.

 Finally, we've also put together a guide to Disabled Students' Allowance (DSA) for PhD students.

-The first step in completing a PhD whilst managing a disability or illness is the applications process.
+The first step in completing a PhD while managing a disability or illness is the applications process.
 Applying for a PhD with a disability may seem a little daunting.
 But your experience doesn’t necessarily have to be any different to that of another student.